 The neurosurgeons at Neurologic Associates of Wisconsin are board-certified spine surgery specialists who can answer your questions and explain treatment options for spinal problems.

 For your convenience, you can reserve your consultation using our online Request an Appointment form.
-Our spine patients come to us from Brookfield, Milwaukee, Oconomowoc, Pewaukee and Waukesha.
+Our spine patients come to us from Brookfield, Milwaukee, Oconomowoc, Pewaukee and Waukesha County.